nodeshift/nodeshift/README.md

 #### nodeVersion - DEPRECATED
 This flag is now deprecated.
 Please use imageTag instead.

 Specify the version of Node.js to use for the deployed application. defaults to latest.
-These version tags corespond to the docker hub tags of the [bucharest-gold s2i images](https://hub.docker.com/r/bucharestgold/centos7-s2i-nodejs/tags/)
+These version tags corespond to the docker hub tags of the [nodeshift s2i images](https://hub.docker.com/r/nodeshift/centos7-s2i-nodejs/tags/)

 #### imageTag
 Specify the tag of the docker image to use for the deployed application. defaults to latest.
-These version tags corespond to the docker hub tags of the [bucharest-gold s2i images](https://hub.docker.com/r/bucharestgold/centos7-s2i-nodejs/tags/)
+These version tags corespond to the docker hub tags of the [nodeshift s2i images](https://hub.docker.com/r/nodeshift/centos7-s2i-nodejs/tags/)

 #### dockerImage
 Specify the s2i builder image of Node.js to use for the deployed applications.
-Defaults to [bucharestgold/centos7-s2i-nodejs](https://hub.docker.com/r/bucharestgold/centos7-s2i-nodejs)
+Defaults to [nodeshift/centos7-s2i-nodejs](https://hub.docker.com/r/nodeshift/centos7-s2i-nodejs)

 #### quiet
 supress INFO and TRACE lines from output logs.